-Conserving rare species future climates
+Conserving rare species for future climates

 Botanic gardens play a critical role in the conservation of rare and threatened species, through research and ex situ protection in seed banks and in living collections.